renzivan/react-native-todo-app/README.md

 3. Styling and positioning components

-`Learning react-native was quite easy as I'm well-rounded in JavaScript, the tricky part was actually setting up the environment and emulator.`
+`Learning the basics of react-native was quite easy as I'm well-rounded in JavaScript, the tricky part was actually setting up the environment and emulator.`